Reuven Feuerstein

 Feuerstein was the founder and director of the International Center for the Enhancement of Learning Potential (ICELP) in Jerusalem, Israel.
 For more than 50 years, Feuerstein's theories and applied systems have been implemented in both clinical and classroom settings internationally, with more than 80 countries applying his work.
-Feuerstein's theory on the malleability of intelligence has led to more than 2,000 scientific research studies and countless case studies with various learning populations (See bibliography and publication on Feuerstein's work).
+Feuerstein's theory on the malleability of intelligence has led to more than 2,000 scientific research studies and countless case studies with various learning populations.

-Biography
+Early life and education

 Reuven Feuerstein was one of nine siblings born in Botoșani, Romania.
 He attended the Teachers College in Bucharest (1940–41) and Onesco College in Bucharest (1942–1944).
 Feuerstein fled the Nazi invasion before obtaining his degree in psychology.
 After settling in Mandate Palestine in 1945, he taught child survivors of the Holocaust until 1948.
 Seeing that these children affected by the Holocaust needed attention, he began a career that attended to the psychological and educational needs of immigrant refugee children.

 While attending the University of Geneva, Feuerstein studied under Andre Rey and Jean Piaget.
 He completed his degrees in both General and Clinical Psychology.
 During this time there were three main schools of thought, psychoanalysis, behaviorism and Gestalt psychology.
 He attended lectures given by Karl Jaspers, Carl Jung, Bärbel Inhelder, Marguerite Loosli Uster and Léopold Szondi.
 In 1970, Feuerstein earned his PhD in developmental psychology at the University of Sorbonne, in France.
 His major areas of study were Developmental, Clinical, and Cognitive Psychology.